briankim31415/3infgan/README.md

 # Infinite-GANs for Synthetic Urban Scene Generation

-This repository explores the use of **Neural SDEs as Infinite-Dimensional GANs** for generating synthetic data, with a long-term goal of producing **urban scene data** for research.
+This repository explores the use of **Neural SDEs as Infinite-Dimensional GANs** for generating synthetic data, with the goal of producing **urban scene data**.
 The codebase supports training, sample generation, and evaluation using **Wasserstein distance**, with tracking via [Weights & Biases](https://wandb.ai/).

 > Originally developed and tested on [UT Austin's TACC cluster](https://www.tacc.utexas.edu/), but can be run locally.